codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 %}

 {:start="4"}
-1. If the minor appversion you have differs from that used by Codefresh, do one of the following:
+1. If your minor appversion differs from that used by Codefresh, do one of the following:
   * Lower version: Upgrade to the required minor appversion.
   * Higher version: If not available in Codefresh forks, please contact Codefresh Support.